e-c-k-e-r/vall-e/docs/models.md

 Should, since I do not actually make use of this anywhere, and the model is not trained against any tones.
 I would need to annotate my dataset based on tones *and* pick which tones I do want.

-This should most definitely help the model identify tone strongly even without needing to annotate for it, but it does an adequate already with maintaining tone from a given input prompt.
+This should most definitely help the model identify tone strongly even without needing to annotate for it, but it does an adequate job already with maintaining tone from a given input prompt.

 ### Audio Embeddings